Gurbirsingh3/SUPERSTORE_DATA_DASHBOARD/README.md

 git clone https://github.com/username/superstore-data-project.git

 Download the repository or Excel file ⬇️
-Open DASHBOARD.xlsx in Microsoft Excel 🖥️
+Open SUPERSTORE_DATA_DASHBOARD.xlsx in Microsoft Excel 🖥️
 Explore different sheets for charts, tables, and KPIs Use filters and slicers to interact with the dashboard Analyze insights to make data-driven decisions ✅